carbon-language/carbon-lang/flang/documentation/Calls.md

 lower bound values, and callees can rely on them being 1 if not modified.

-### Copying temporary storage back into actual argument designators
+### Copying temporary storage back into argument designators

-Except for `VALUE` and known `INTENT(IN)` dummy arguments and array sections with vector-valued subscripts (15.5.2.4(21)), temporary storage into which actual argument data were compacted for contiguity before the call must be redistributed back to its original storage by the caller after the return.
+Except for `VALUE` and known `INTENT(IN)` dummy arguments and array sections with vector-valued subscripts (15.5.2.4(21)), temporary storage into which effective argument data were compacted for contiguity before the call must be redistributed back to its original storage by the caller after the return.